ohayes123/N-RFRS-A1_Rail-Freight-Shared-Content/high-speed-rail.md

 ## High-speed rail in the current decade

 Global high-speed Rail development remains active.
-China has built the largest network by route length, while European and Asian countries continue to expand and modernise Existing systems.
+China has built the largest network by route length, while European and Asian countries continue to expand and modernise Existinssg systems.
 Projects in other regions are progressing at different speeds depending on funding, governance, and political continuity.

 Current trends include: